 The full moon is an excellent source of energy for your cards.
 On a full moon, you can simply place your cards in a window or even outside to bathe in the moonlight.
 Alternatively, many people use this time to conduct a special ritual or to cite different incantations for cleansing their Tarot cards.

-Burn some dried sage or rosemary (or use a store-bought smudge stick) and simply pass the cards through the smoke several times.
+Burn some dried sage, rosemary, or palo santo (or use a store-bought “smudge” stick) and simply pass the cards through the smoke several times.
 You can also cleanse any crystals that you use during the process.

 Salt can be used to draw out negative energy from your cards, just like you would use salt to draw out the moisture from a food item in cooking.
 First, wrap your Tarot in a plastic bag as tightly as you can.
 Then take an airtight container that is larger than your Tarot deck, place your wrapped cards inside, and completely surround your cards with salt on all sides, above and below.
 It is imperative that this is an airtight container as salt not only gathers the energies from a Tarot deck well, it also gathers any moisture that might be in the air, potentially damaging your cards.
 Keep your cards buried in the salt for at least a few days or a week before taking them out and disposing of the salt.

 Just after a rain shower or even in the warmth of the sun, place your cards outside to take in the fresh air and draw in the cleansing rays.
 Of course, keep in mind the practicalities.
 Be careful not to place them in a windy position or somewhere where you may end up doing more damage!